 Sir Tom told Sally "For me, it was just full of emotion.
 It was just so beautiful that I couldn't help myself.
 You swept me off my feet".

 Although Sally didn't win (coming a respectable 2nd equal) she has gained many more fans with her flawless performances.
 Since her appearance on the Voice, Sally's back catalogue has seen a resurgence in sales.
-Sally's album 'Another Train' featured in the official indie charts and 'ebayers' were asking in excess of £100 for 2nd hand Barker CDs !
+Sally's album 'Another Train' featured in the official indie charts and 'ebayers' were asking in excess of £100 for 2nd hand Barker LPs and CDs !